Narashino-no-sato Gyokusui · Oku-Atagawa, Shizuoka

 Past the hot spring town of Atagawa, the road narrows and bends toward the mountains.
 There are no signs worth noting.
 No souvenir stalls, no crowds gathered around a public footbath.
 What waits at the end of a lane cutting through bamboo is a garden of roughly 10,000 square metres — and a ryokan that asks nothing of you except that you arrive.

-Among the hot spring towns scattered along Izu’s eastern coast, Atagawa has long been associated with water of particular intensity.
-The prefix oku — meaning inner or deep — signals something further still: a stretch of the valley where the tourist infrastructure simply ends.
+Among the hot spring towns scattered along Izu's eastern coast, Atagawa has long been associated with water of particular intensity.
+The prefix oku — meaning inner, or deep — signals something further still: a stretch of the valley where the tourist infrastructure simply ends.
 No convenience store within easy reach.
 No late-night noise.
 The mountain and the heat rising from beneath it.

 Gyokusui was built here for reasons that feel deliberate rather than incidental.
-In an era when ryokan compete on lobby aesthetics and elaborate buffet spreads, this inn has held to a single organizing principle: quiet.
+In an era when ryokan compete on lobby aesthetics and elaborate buffet spreads, this inn has held to a single organising principle: quiet.
 Thirteen rooms is a considered number.
 It means the corridor is wide enough that you never hear the conversation in the next room.
 It means the handful of guests passing at breakfast are strangers who feel, somehow, like companions in the same private choice.

 There is something worth knowing before you step into a bath here.
 The water emerges from the ground at close to 100°C.